HeavyMedl/heavymedl.github.io/src/pages/cv.md

 Bellevue, WA | July 2019 - April 2020

-TODO - WIP

-On the REI Adventures product engineering team for REI.
-Followed a standard SDLC using agile methodologies and ceremonies to
+On a product engineering team that delivered Vue-based pages and UI components for REI's Adventures property.
+My team and I rewrote the REI Adventures property with Vue and decommissioned overlapping frameworks.
+We followed a standard SDLC using agile methodologies and ceremonies.
+I interfaced with UX designers, product and program managers, business analysts, and business stakeholders.
+I had rotating on-call responsibilities.

-- Rewrote the [REI adventures](https://www.rei.com/adventures) property with **Vue.js**.
-- Decommissioned overlapping frameworks
-- on-call responsibilities

 ### Software Engineer III | Full-stack @ Costco eCommerce